 Loading chart ...

 To many people’s surprise, very few gaming headsets come with active noise canceling baked in.
-As such, gamers living in noisy environments are forced to select from a small pool of ANC-capable headsets.
+As such, gamers living in noisy environments are best served by a small pool of ANC-capable headsets.
 These include the Turtle Beach Stealth Pro, SteelSeries Arctis Nova Pro Wireless, and JBL Quantum ONE.
 The problem for many is that these cans come with a hefty price tag that can be difficult to justify.
 Thankfully, the ANC headset industry is burgeoning and should yield more affordable options as competition grows.

 Comprehensive connectivity options

 Unfortunately, the same cannot be said for Razer’s whole Barracuda catalog.
-For example, the Barracuda Pro omits its predecessor’s headphone jack.
-So too does the Razer Barracuda X Chroma.
+For example, the Barracuda Pro omits the headphone jack of its predecessor.
+Likewise, the Razer Barracuda X Chroma does not feature a headphone port.
 Adding further insult to injury, the USB dongle included with both products is incompatible with Xbox consoles.
 Without a wired connection, Microsoft fans are left by the wayside.
-All variations of the Razer Barracuda 2 will need a USB dongle, a 3.5mm headphone jack, and Bluetooth connectivity to appease platform-agnostic fans.
+All variations of the Razer Barracuda 2 need a USB dongle, a 3.5mm headphone jack, and Bluetooth connectivity to appeal to platform-agnostic fans.

 Improved sound quality